sunknudsen/privacy-guides/how-to-self-host-hardened-bitcoin-node/README.md

 ## Caveats

-- Steps labelled as “bitcoin-dataset” are only required to bootstrap node using bitcoin-dataset.
 - When copy/pasting commands that start with `$`, strip out `$` as this character is not part of the command
 - When copy/pasting commands that start with `cat << "EOF"`, select all lines at once (from `cat << "EOF"` to `EOF` inclusively) as they are part of the same (single) command